Ygirma1/CompareKarma/README.md

 ### Version 0.2.0

 #### New Features
-* Added Business Account Register and Login
+* Business account register and login pages and functionality created
-* Added Business Account Dashboard
+* Business account register sends email confirmation
+* Business account dashboard created and linked to login page

 #### Bug Fixes
 * N/A

+#### Known Issues
+* First option of multiselect of course type in register page is permanently highlighted
 ---
 ### Version 0.1.0